IIIF/api/source/auth/2.0/probe.md

 Non-user-driven clients simply use the related access token service, typically with a previously acquired access cookie, as described below.

 __Warning__<br/>
-If the content resources and token service are on a different origin from the client, and the authorisation is based on an access cookie, the External pattern will likely fail unless the user has recently interacted with the token service origin in a first party context as described in section 2.2.3.1. above.
+If the content resources and token service are on a different origin from the client, and the authorization is based on an access cookie, the External pattern will likely fail unless the user has recently interacted with the token service origin in a first party context as described in section 2.2.3.1. above.
 {: .alert}

 An example service description for the External interaction pattern: